KVH API

 IMPORTANT!
 Each designated user must already be an authorized user for their account or sub-account(s) in KVH Manager.
 Users will only have API access to the terminals associated with those accounts.

-Step 2: Identify the Account ID(s)
+Step 2: Identify the Account ID and Terminal ID(s)

 Step 3: Generate API Credentials